 By prof. dr. Julia van Weert

 To make a real impact on society, interdisciplinary research is essential, and health communication can play a key role in this.
 This keynote will explore how health communication can drive meaningful change, illustrated through real-life studies and innovative approaches.
 Examples include integrating decision support tools into GP systems to reduce fall risks among older adults and using Ecological Momentary Assessment (EMA) apps to identify behavior patterns and support addiction recovery in adolescents.
-We’ll examine how theory and empirical evidence inform practice, focusing on reaching vulnerable populations and enhancing equity.
+We’ll examine how theory and empirical evidence inform practice, focusing on reaching less well-represented people and enhancing equity.
 Additionally, we’ll tackle the provocative question: Is open science a threat or an opportunity?
 A challenge with risks or a catalyst for greater impact?
 Join us to discover new strategies for leveraging health communication to achieve societal difference.

 Bio: Julia van Weert is Professor of Health Communication and Head of the Department of Communication Science at the University of Amsterdam.
 She is founding director of the Amsterdam Center for Health Communication/ACHC, co-lead health of the national Gravitation program AlgoSoc (Public Values in the Algorithmic Society), co-lead of the ELSA Lab AI for Health Equity and board member of the UvA’s Research Priority Urban Mental Health.
-Her research focuses on effective health communication, in particular for underprivileged and/or vulnerable people.
+Her research focuses on effective health communication, in particular for underprivileged and/or less well-represented people.
 She has a special interest in digital (AI-based) interventions like eHealth and mHealth and their impact on health outcomes and well-being.

 Care for Obesity; demand-driven, user-friendly, appropriate and available integrated care for children with overweight and obesity.